Nikon D800 vs Panasonic FZ330

 Of the two cameras under consideration, the Nikon D800 features a full frame sensor and the Panasonic FZ330 a 1/2.3-inch sensor.
 The sensor area in the FZ330 is 97 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 5.6.
 The sensor in the D800 has a native 3:2 aspect ratio, while the one in the FZ330 offers a 4:3 aspect.

 With 36.2MP, the D800 offers a higher resolution than the FZ330 (12MP), but the D800 nevertheless has larger individual pixels (pixel pitch of 4.88μm versus 1.53μm for the FZ330) due to its larger sensor.
-However, the FZ330 is a somewhat more recent model (by 3 years and 5 months) than the D800, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the FZ330 is a much more recent model (by 3 years and 5 months) than the D800, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the FZ330 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The Nikon D800 has a native sensitivity range from ISO 100 to ISO 6400, which can be extended to ISO 50-25600.
 The corresponding ISO settings for the Panasonic Lumix DMC-FZ330 are ISO 100 to ISO 6400 (no boost).